hj399/first_repo/README.md

-# first_repo
+# First Repository
-PS1 - D100 Fundamentals of Data Science
+This is the first code repository created by Benjamin Brückner (blb46) for Problem Set 1 of the course 'D100 Fundamentals of Data Science'.